Section 1: Purpose and Contents of this page:

 We welcome your feedback on the service you receive from us and suggestions for how we might improve and develop the service we provide.

-You can provide your feedback in person, via telephone or by completing the online questionaire.
+You can provide your feedback by completing the online questionnaire.

-If you are not happy with our service, please contact us (make sure you select the drop down 'Others: Not happy with the service or a staff member' in 'What is your enquiry about' section), and we will do our best to resolve the matter swiftly and informally.
+If you are not happy with our service, please contact us, and we will do our best to resolve the matter swiftly and informally.

 However, if you are not happy with the responses you have received following the form submission, please raise a Stage 1 complaint.